Bürgerbräukeller: Description

-As early as the 16th century, brewers in Bavaria would collect the barrels of beer near the end of the brewing season and stock them in specially developed cellars for the summer.
+As early as the 16th century, brewers in Bavaria collected the barrels of beer near the end of the brewing season and stocked them in specially developed cellars for the summer.
 By the 18th century, brewers discovered they could make a greater profit if they opened their garden-topped cellars to the public and served the beer on site.
 In the 20th century, the Bürgerbräukeller had both a cellar and a beer garden, as well as the grand hall for indoor functions.

-The grand hall was a rectangular space accommodating up to 3,000 people, though less in full dining mode.
-Freestanding pillars on either side of the hall supported narrow galleries and the roof.
+The grand hall was a rectangular space accommodating up to 3,000 people, though fewer in full dining mode.
+Pillars on either side of the hall supported narrow galleries and the roof.
 The load-bearing walls and the internal pillars with classical capitals were plastered brickwork.
 A decorative plastered ceiling, divided into bays with three rows of chandeliers, concealed steel beams supporting the timber roof structure.